top of page

 • After ejaculation, sperm cells enter the female reproductive tract and swim towards the fallopian tube where the egg is located.

-• While migrating, sperm undergo capacitation, a process that removes certain glycoproteins from the sperm's surface, enhancing its ability to bind to the egg's zona pellucida.
+• During migration, sperm undergo capacitation, which removes glycoproteins from their surface, enhancing their ability to bind to the egg’s outer layer (zona pellucida).

 2. Acrosome reaction:

-• The acrosome, a specialized vesicle at the tip of the sperm head, releases enzymes that break down the zona pellucida, allowing the sperm to penetrate.
+• Upon reaching the zona pellucida, the sperm’s acrosome (a vesicle at the tip of the sperm head) releases enzymes that digest this outer layer, allowing the sperm to penetrate the egg.

 3. Sperm-egg binding and fusion: